reyestech/reyestech/README.md

 <details>
   <summary>Project Description</summary>
   <blockquote>
     The UTM Virtual Machines for M1/M2 Mac Kali Linux Tutorial provides a detailed guide on setting up Kali Linux virtual machines on macOS devices equipped with M1 and M2 chips using UTM (Universal Type Manager).
 The tutorial includes comprehensive step-by-step instructions and screenshots, making it accessible for users at all skill levels.
-It highlights the advantages of UTM’s ARM64 compatibility and hardware acceleration features, which ensure efficient performance and integration with macOS functionalities, enabling users to run Kali Linux smoothly on their Mac systems for tasks such as penetration testing and security research.
+It highlights the advantages of UTM’s ARM64 compatibility and hardware acceleration features, which ensure efficient performance and integration with macOS functionalities, enabling users to run Kali Linux smoothly on their Mac systems for penetration testing and security research tasks.
   </blockquote>
 </details>